wotakumoe/wotaku/glossary/manga.md

 OEL, or Original English-language comics, originate in English-speaking countries.
 They prominently feature Asian cultural influences in their art styles, themes, and storytelling, while the creators, including artists and production, are primarily non-Asian.
 Prominent examples include [Bizenghast](https://www.mangaupdates.com/series/ia6dfoc/bizenghast), [Attack on Titan Anthology](https://www.mangaupdates.com/series/bo81id9/attack-on-titan-anthology), [Ghost in the Shell: Global Neural Network](https://www.mangaupdates.com/series/29bycqg/the-ghost-in-the-shell-global-neural-network) and [The Beginning After the End](https://www.mangaupdates.com/series/rwg23en/the-beginning-after-the-end).

 ### Omake
-A bonus/extra chapter which doesn't really affect the main story.
-Generally gives artworks, character backgrounds, mangaka notes or an extra story.
+A bonus/extra chapter that doesn't really affect the main story.
+Generally it gives artworks, character backgrounds, mangaka notes or an extra story.

 ### Omnibus
 A release type characteristic of western publishers where multiple tankoubon volumes are contained in one book.
 It's most commonly seen as 2-in-1 or 3-in-1 editions, tho it can sometimes contain an entire series, like in the case of the Death Note All-in-One volume.
 They're usually larger format and can contain extras, especially if the series already had a tankoubon release previously.